hhirsch/public-domain-music/README.md

 # Public Domain Music
-In the EU the rule for a work to be in the public domain is Authors year of death + 70 years.
+In the EU the rule for a work to be in the public domain is authors year of death + 70 years.
 So that means that in 2022 that will put us at 1952, 1951 to be sure.
 Please double check, no guarantee that the list is correct or complete.
+Keep in mind that a song can have multiple authors and all of them have to be considered.

 ## List of Artist
 ### Rock & Roll
 #### Bertha Hill